Sheridan, Montana Air Quality

 What This Means for Sheridan County Residents

-Sheridan, Montana has received an Air Quality Grade of B (75/100) based on a decade of EPA monitoring data.
+Sheridan, Montana has received an Air Quality Grade of B (75/100) based on a decade of monitoring data from the EPA's air quality monitoring program.
 The current median AQI of 18 falls in the "Good" range.